 What Causes Thoracic Outlet Syndrome?

-Again, the cause of thoracic outlet syndrome remains somewhat of a mystery, but it is believed that it happens when the lower neck, collarbone, and upper chest area is narrowed because of illness, injury, or trauma.
+Again, the cause of TOS remains somewhat of a mystery, but some theories suggest it happens when there is vessel narrowing in the lower neck, collarbone, and upper chest area.
+Illness, injury, or trauma are usually the cause of such narrowing.
 Some of the most common health problems linked to thoracic outlet syndrome include:

 - Neck injury